jason-c-daniels/Jcd.RichEnumerations/docs/user/index.md

 Yet the default implementation of `RichEnum` forbids this.
 Enter `RichEnumBase<TEnumeration,TEnumeratedItem>`.
 The `TEnumeration` type parameter is the data type that will contain the individual entries.
 While `TEnumeratedItem`.
-As long as `TEnumeratedItem` abides by the following contract, you can enumerate values of that type, bound to any other type.
+As long as `TEnumeratedItem` abides by the following contract, you can enumerate values of that type, contained in any other type.

 ```csharp
 // the required contract for RichEnumBase